lae-laps/potion-utils/README.md

   ## Adding potion as a recognized language

-  This is just a side project, but might become something more
+  This is just a side project, but might become something more in the future.